Our elected leaders have spoken about prioritizing the United States’ transportation system, but we need to see these promises become reality.

 Our nation also needs investment in public transportation.
 Forty-five percent of Americans have no access to public transportation, according to the American Public Transportation Association (APTA).

 The United States needs new and sustainable revenue generators to modernize America’s transportation system or else the Highway Trust Fund will run out of money and regional projects will be affected.
-Help us ask President Trump and the new Congress to work together to pass long-term funding and financing solutions that will help safeguard a better tomorrow for America.
+Ask President Trump and the new Congress to work together to pass long-term funding and financing solutions that will help safeguard a better tomorrow for America.

 The ATM Coalition represents stakeholders and members of the public asking elected leaders for increased transportation investment.
 It is managed by the U.S. Chamber of Commerce.